 Dexter Morgan, the serial killer from the novels by Jeff Lindsay, only preys upon evildoers, so one could argue that he’s an antihero.
 Sweeney Todd, however, isn’t so picky.
 Check.

 In Later Revenge Tragedies, There is Often More Than One Character Who Seeks Revenge

 I’m stretching here, but Pirelli — Todd’s rival barber and a conman, played by Sal Mistretta — does threaten to reveal Todd’s identity to get a cut of his profits, only to find himself bled out and ground for meat pies . . . no, I’ll not pursue that angle.
 No check.

 Tobias Ragg handles that for us.
 Check.

 The result?
 Sweeney Todd: The Demon Barber of Fleet Street meets twelve out of fifteen criteria for defining revenge tragedies.
-We have a winner, and a cleverly devised one.
-I enjoyed Sweeney immensely and look forward to experiencing more of Sondheim’s oeuvre.
+I never determined how many criteria the musical would have to meet for a “diagnosis” of revenge tragedy, but with all but three criteria fulfilled?
+Clearly, we have a winner, and a cleverly devised one.
+I enjoyed Sweeney Todd immensely and look forward to experiencing more of Sondheim’s oeuvre.